 The Living Benefits Rider (LBR) can help offer peace of mind at a critical time.
 It entitles the policy owner of a life insurance policy to an early or accelerated payout of the policy death benefits if the insured is diagnosed with a critical illness like cancer, heart attack or stroke.

 Whether you’re looking for the affordability of term insurance or the lifelong protection and cash value of permanent insurance, we can explain what’s best for you.
 We can also show you new plans that do a combination of both.
-My Medicare Advisor® has options to fit your needs and most importantly, your budget.
+Insurance You Keep® has options to fit your needs and most importantly, your budget.

 Your information comes directly to us and no one else.
 Many of our national competitors will sell your information to multiple brokers that could be based in a distant state or even another country.